Chicken-Machine/git_tutorial/README.txt

-what am i doing here
+what the fuck am i doing here